-On a balmy Sunday afternoon, September 18, 1966, my father and I strolled down an unassuming alley in the Back Bay section of Boston then called Jersey Street, entered Gate A, and sat in our appointed seats in Section 14 at Fenway Park.
+On Sunday afternoon, September 18, 1966, my father and I strolled down an unassuming alley in the Back Bay section of Boston called Jersey Street, entered Gate A, and sat in our appointed seats in Section 14 at Fenway Park.

-At the time, the Red Sox were considered a genuine loser with a disquieting moniker – “The Country Club.”
-Boston’s only professional baseball club was known to overpay and coddle its stars while playing in a then-feeble stadium where the average attendance was less than nine thousand a game.
-The last major league franchise to include an African-American on its big league roster, the organization was a backwater for deep-seated colonialism that had come to define the team itself.
+Back then, the Red Sox were considered a genuine loser with a disquieting moniker, “The Country Club.”
+Boston’s only professional baseball club was known to overpay and coddle its stars while playing in a then-feeble stadium where the average attendance was less than 9000 a game.
+The last major league franchise to include an African-American on its big league roster, the organization at the time was a backwater for deep-seated colonialism.

-As a result of the 1967 miracle, Boston’s major league baseball entry would not only fill Fenway Park with regularity over the next five decades, but the team itself would experience an unprecedented renaissance, finishing above .500 forty-two times while maintaining the second best winning percentage in the majors from 1967 through 2013, when it won its third world championship in nine years.
+As a result of the 1967 miracle, Boston’s major league baseball entry would not only fill Fenway Park with regularity over the next five decades = plus, but the team itself would experience an unprecedented renaissance, finishing above .500 forty-two times while maintaining the second-best winning percentage in the majors from 1967 through 2018, when it won its fourth world championship in 15 years.
 The entity that would lovingly become known as “Red Sox Nation” would find its origin in 1967 when “The Cardiac Kids” captured the soul of each and every New Englander.
-Even today, fifty years later, the colors from that improbable year still linger.
+All these years later, the colors from that improbable year still light up the sky.

 My first recollection that things would be different on Jersey Street began at precisely 2:02 pm on the afternoon of September 28, 1966, when minor league manager Dick Williams was formally introduced as the new field general of the franchise.

-My father and I watched a synopsis of the press conference later on that evening through the incisive lens of veteran Boston sportscaster Don Gillis.
-During his nightly report on WHDH TV, Channel 5, Gillis conducted a now legendary interview with the new Boston manager in which the volatile Williams spat out a series of declarative sentences in rapid fire: “I’ll tell you what, Don.
+Dad and I watched a synopsis of the press conference later that evening through the incisive lens of veteran Boston sportscaster Don Gillis.
+During his nightly report on WHDH TV, Channel 5, Gillis conducted a now-legendary interview with the new Boston manager in which the volatile Williams spat out a series of declarative sentences in rapid-fire: “I’ll tell you what, Don.
 We’ll have a hustling ball club.
 And they won’t quit.
 They didn’t quit on me in the minors in Toronto, and they won’t quit on me here.
 In the end, I honestly think that we’ll win more games than they lose.”

-As Gillis concluded his report, Dad exclaimed, “You know what?
+As Gillis concluded his report, my father exclaimed, “You know what?
 I believe Williams and what he just said.
-After all,” Dad winked to me, “Williams is a National League guy!”
+After all,” Dad winked at me, “Williams is a National League guy!”

 Like thousands of other old Boston Braves fans, my father had never transferred his allegiance to the Red Sox.
 As a young man, he had seen Babe Ruth hit a gigantic blast into the legendary “Jury Box” in right field at old Braves Field.
 From Rabbit Maranville to Bob Elliott, he had lived and died with “his boys.”
 When the Braves abruptly departed for Milwaukee in March 1953, Dad lived in a perpetual baseball gulag; the only time I had ever seen him root outright for any baseball team occurred when the National League representative played in the World Series each fall.